A ten thousand mile journey

 It seems most important to undertake the first step because without it any journey would never start.
 Where to go when I don’t know how to start, which direction to go?

-There are twenty million steps in front of me, surely, it would not matter if I waste a few steps, ten or twenty or even fifty?
-Two hundred thousand steps are only one percent of the entire trip.
+There are twenty million steps in front of me, admittedly, it would not matter if I waste a few steps, ten or twenty or even fifty?
+Consider, two hundred thousand steps would only be one percent of the entire trip.

 Usually, after a few steps, new insights arise, new discoveries reveal themselves, and one realises whether there is any progress towards the destination.
 Then, a more targeted approach is possible, because now, I have an idea or at least some feeling.